Penicillin for Sickle Cell Disease

 Penicillins are a group of antibiotics that kill or block the growth of bacteria.
 Penicillins weaken the cell wall of these bacteria.
 This causes bacteria to eventually burst and die.
 The type of penicillin used in SCD is called “penicillin VK.”
 Penicillin VK is given by mouth and is most effective against infections caused by spleen disorders.1,3

 Pneumococcus infections can quickly become severe in children with SCD.
 Because of this, preventing infections is usually more effective than treating them.
 Children with SCD should take penicillin from 2 months old to 5 years old.
 This is often called penicillin “prophylaxis” because it is taken to prevent an infection.1

 How do we know that penicillin prevents infections in people with sickle cell disease?

 Penicillin greatly reduces the risk of infections in people with SCD.
 The first evidence of this was published in 1986.
 In the study, children between 3 months and 3 years old took either penicillin or placebo (inactive medicine) twice a day.
 The study ended early because penicillin was so effective.
 Penicillin reduced the incidence of pneumococcus infection by 85 percent.4

 The study also found that penicillin is more effective when it is started earlier.
-This is the main reason why we now screen every newborn for SCD.
+This is the main reason why every newborn is now screened for SCD.
 Early diagnosis allows doctors to start penicillin treatment before the age of 4 months.1,4